Harmonic-Digital-Ltd/dynamodb-odm/README.md

 This project provides an Object-Document Mapper (ODM) for DynamoDB, allowing you to map PHP objects to DynamoDB items and vice versa.

+## Features

+* Automatic table and key creation.
+* Fetch item by class and key(s)
+* Insert/update item by put method
+* Delete an item
+* Embedded object support
+* Custom transformers to convert data to and from database formats
+* Handling of strings to numeric and binary formats
+* Native handling of sets (number, binary and string)

 ## Installation

 To install the package, use Composer: